jplozf/polish/README.md

 ## Summary

 - Polish is a RPN calulator for text console environment.
-- Polish is cross platform, tested on Linux and Windows.
+- Polish is cross platform, tested on Linux, Windows and Android (Termux).
 - Polish is written in Go language.

 ## Authors